DDD-Moore/msdse/reports.md

 ---

 <a name="themetop"></a>
-Below are a series of reports/white papers with information on Moore-Sloan Data Science Enviornments, the universitry partners, and the various thematic areas:
+Below are a series of reports/white papers with information on Moore-Sloan Data Science Enviornments, the university partners, and the various thematic areas:

 - [Creating Institutional Change in Data Science](#change)
 - [Evaluation of the MSDSE](#eval)